LucasionGS/Docs/HTML/README.md

 The differnece between a normal tag and a comment tag when writing it, is that the normal tags are just ``<>`` with text inside like ``<body>``, but the comment has ``<!--`` on the start and ``-->`` on the end.

 ## **Tag Attributes**
 ``Attributes`` are settings within an HTML tag.
-There are a lot of ``attributes`` and some of them can only be used for somem specific tags, while others can be used for every.
+There are a lot of ``attributes`` and some of them can only be used for specific tags, while others can be used for every.

 Attributes are written like so: (This example is with a ``div``, but could be any)
 ```html